 The afternoon will be very festive and bucolic.
 On the programme: a horse show on a farm in Kalocsa, a village located on the Puszta plain, which has been on UNESCO's World Heritage List since 1999.

 Horse-riding peoples settled on this vast steppe during the High Middle Ages and found it a suitable environment for their traditional way of life.
 The csikós breed Nonius horses and are very few in number today.
-Highly skilful, excellent trainers and acrobats, they will perform some top-quality equestrian acts and teach some of us how to handle a whip.
+Highly skilled, excellent trainers and acrobats, they will be putting on some top-quality equestrian acts and teaching some of us how to handle a whip.

 MS Vivaldi, CroisiEurope's 5-anchor boat